LooDaHu/ARORA_General_-Introduction/README.md

  - Building proper models is the first and key step to create a good application.

  - Typo could be a problem when you code due to there are a lot of functions accepting the string arguments and your IDE may not be able to find them in time.
-And the problem like this could waste your life.
-So, be careful of the details like this in your code.
+And theBe care of your every step, small problem, like this could waste your life.
+So, be careful of the details like this in your coda typo, could take much time.